Seek expert help: how investors are responding to rising inflation

 Seismic shift: would investors change tack in the face of inflation?

 Another aspect of the 2022 survey showed a strikingly similar result.
 This was in relation to financial advice.
 Again, those who saw themselves as “beginners” were less likely to seek advice (32%) than those who viewed themselves as expert (47%).

 “On the face of it this is counter-intuitive,” says Lesley-Ann Morgan, Head of Multi-Asset Strategy at Schroders.
-“You might expect those who see themselves as ‘experts’ to plow on alone, content with their own decision-making.
+“You might expect those who see themselves as ‘experts’ to plough on alone, content with their own decision-making.
 But in fact what these findings suggest is that those investors who have been around the block a few times understand the significance of higher inflation and rising borrowing costs.
-They recognize a need to at least review their holdings, and possibly diversify further.
+They recognise a need to at least review their holdings, and possibly diversify further.
 It’s exactly at moments like this that professional advice comes into its own and is really valued.”

 Who believes now is a good time to seek financial advice?